ccoutant/dwarf-locations/005-locations-on-stack.md

 > description.
 >
 > A series of piece operations (`DW_OP_piece` or `DW_OP_bit_piece`)
-> describes the parts of a value in memory address order.
+> describes the parts of a value in storage order.
 Each piece
 > operation pops a location `A` from the stack and updates the composite
 > location `B` in the preceding element of the stack by appending the
 > new piece described by `A`.